-We incur concession fees to airlines for placing our programs on their digital TV screens.
-This type of fee constitutes a significant portion of our cost of revenues.
-Most of the concession fees paid to airlines were fixed under the relevant concession rights contracts with escalation clauses, which required fixed fee increases over each year of the relevant contract, and payments were usually due three or six months in advance.
-We recognized concession fees of \$13.5 million, \$10.8 million and \$7.3 million in 2019, 2020 and 2021, respectively.
+We incurred concession fees to airlines for placing our programs on their digital TV screens.
+This type of fee constituted a significant portion of our cost of revenues.
+Most of the concession fees paid to airlines were fixed under the relevant concession rights contracts with escalation clauses, pursuant to which the required fixed fee increased over each year during the relevant contract period, and payments for such fee were generally due three or six months in advance.
+We recognized concession fees of \$7.3 million, \$0.8 million and \$0.6 million in 2021, 2022 and 2023, respectively.